Cu3PO42/KeySAVe-Documentation/formatting.md

 # Formatting your Pokémon

 So you have found a way to dump your Pokémon, cool!
-By default KeySAVe will display your Pokémon in its 'pretty' output.
+By default KeySAVᵉ will display your Pokémon in its 'pretty' output.
 It is great for looking what's in your boxes, shows a lot of useful and of course it looks good (duh!).
 However it is not so great if you want to get a quick overview at all the Pokémon in your boxes or want the data in a copy-pastable format.

 As such there are various different output modes.
-KeySAVe relies on plugins to do its formatting and comes with a few by default, but you can also [write your own](/formatting/api-documentation).
+KeySAVᵉ relies on plugins to do its formatting and comes with a few by default, but you can also [write your own](/formatting/api-documentation).
 The following plugins are preinstalled:

   1. The [pretty output](/formatting/pretty) that is enabled by default.